Alex Cooper’s ‘Call Her Daddy’ success is empowering women’s sports podcasters, too. Her latest deal marks a ‘landscape shift.’

 Nine-figure deals like the one Cooper's "Call Her Daddy" received aren't common.
 But as the spotlight on women and women in sports grows, these creators strive to offer an "authentic" perspective.

 Newtown’s Alex Cooper has parlayed her Call Her Daddy podcast into an empire.
-Her sex-positive podcast, which she began in 2018 with her roommate, Sofia Franklyn, secured a $125 million deal with SiriusXM in August, which doubled the three-year, $60 million deal she announced with Spotify in 2021.
+Her sex-positive venture, which she began in 2018 with her roommate, Sofia Franklyn, secured a $125 million deal with SiriusXM in August, doubling the three-year, $60 million deal with Spotify in 2021.

-Call Her Daddy, currently ranked as Spotify’s No. 2 podcast, recently made headlines when Vice President and presidential candidate Kamala Harris appeared on her show.
+Call Her Daddy, currently ranked as Spotify’s No. 2 podcast, recently made headlines when Vice President Kamala Harris, the Democratic nominee for presodent, appeared on her show.
 Cooper, 30, averages about 10 million listeners per episode, and features some of the biggest stars in music, entertainment, and more, according to the Wall Street Journal.

-Her growth and stardom also comes as women’s sports popularity is booming, especially the WNBA, which had record viewership, attendance, and advertising this season.
-And while Cooper’s episodes aren’t sports-related, her voice in the media landscape addresses a goal of many female podcast hosts: meet listeners where they are and discuss topics that resonate with their audience.
+Her growth and stardom also come as the popularity of women’s sports is booming, especially the WNBA, which had record viewership, attendance, and advertising this season.
+And while Cooper’s episodes aren’t sports-related, she addresses a goal of many female podcast hosts: meet listeners where they are and discuss topics that resonate with their audience.

 » READ MORE: How Newtown native Alex Cooper used ‘Call Her Daddy’ to create a sex-positive podcasting empire